huggingface/transformers/docs/source/en/chat_templating.md

 ```

 Note that this time, the tokenizer has added the control tokens [INST] and [/INST] to indicate the start and end of
-user messages (but not assistant messages!).
+user messages (but not assistant messages!)

 ## How do chat templates work?